dwrrehman/programming_language/readme.txt

 set x 101         (x has the value 5 after this line.) set y 001	  (y has the value 4 after this line.)

-register z 0011   (variable z is forced to be stored in the hardware register "x12" assuming this exists for the target.)
+reg z 0011        (variable z is forced to be stored in the hardware register
+			"x12" assuming this exists for the target.)

 add x y     	  (x now holds the value 9.)